Gus-Gonz/BackEndDiscordCPAPortfolio/README.md

 # Commands

-!! is the prefit stabiced by default in the bot , it can be changed in the line 74 of the Discord_Bot.py file
+!! is the prefix established by default in the bot , it can be changed in the line 74 of the Discord_Bot.py file

 - !!helpme -> Lists all commands
 - !!stock <AccountName> -> Returns a DM with the token , a serie of instructions and the link to the website